isomerpages/enterprisesg-bgr/_internships/Local Internships.md

 ---
 <h4>Local Internships in Singapore Enterprises</h4>
 <p>For local internships, EnterpriseSG, together with Trade Associations
-and Chambers (TACs) and Institutes of Higher Learning (IHL), will facilitate internship placements in qualified Singapore Enterprises who have been carefully screened and evaluated by TACs to ensure a rewarding learning experience for you.
+and Chambers (TACs) and Institutes of Higher Learning (IHLs), will facilitate internship placements in qualified Singapore Enterprises who have been carefully screened and evaluated by TACs to ensure a rewarding learning experience for you.
 You can obtain further details about ongoing programs